semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 And using this field that documents have in common, we can **indicate the cluster to use it as a routing value**.

-To indicate which field to be used as the routing value is done when defining the **mapping**.
-I've talked about mapping in the previous article ([Elasticsearch Always Pays Its Debts - Mapping](http://reputationvip.io/elasticsearch-always-pays-its-debts/#mapping).
+To indicate which field to be used as the routing value is done when defining the **mapping**, I talked about mapping in the previous article ([Elasticsearch Always Pays Its Debts - Mapping](http://reputationvip.io/elasticsearch-always-pays-its-debts/#mapping).

 When defining the mapping for a given type, you can add the `_routing` value, which is a JSON object that describes your routing rule.
 This JSON object is composed of two fields: the `path` field contains **the name of the document's field** containing what should be used as the routing value; the